jxxcarlson/elm-stat/README.md

+# Elm-stat

 ![Image](./image/dataviewer.png)

 This package is for doing statistics and graphs for 2-column csv files.
 The image above displays an analysis of time series data.
 It is computed by the app in the `examples` folder using this `elm-stat` library.
 See the [Demo App](https://jxxcarlson.github.io/app/dataviewer.html) to try the app out on line.

+## The API

+There are two modules, `Stat`, for computing statistics of 2-D data, and `CsvData`, for extracting Csv data from a text string and for extracting 2-D data from Csv.
+The `Stat` module has functions for computing statistical measures such as the mean and standard deviation of the x or y values, coefficients for the linear regression line, etc.

+## The Example

 The data used in the example in the file `temperature-anomalies.csv` in this repo.
 It is a list of global temperature anomalies for the period 1880-2017 from [www.climate.gov](http://www.climate.gov).
 The annual temperature anomaly is the difference between the global mean temperature and the long-term mean global temperature.
 For this data set, the long-term mean is computed for the period 1901-2000.
 Here is what the data looks like: